 Here’s how to use Loom.
 If you run into any problems with Loom or are looking to learn more tips and tricks for advanced users, we have you covered, too.

-While the best laptops come with a built-in microphone and webcam, it’s not always easy for people to overcome their tech anxiety when having to create a video recording.
+While the best laptops come with a built-in microphone and webcam, it’s not always easy for people to overcome their tech anxiety when creating a video recording.
 Rather than having to search through your computer and enable video mode or purchase an expensive recording program, the Loom client makes recording online videos simple and pain-free.

-You can download Loom on both Windows and Mac, as well as devices running iOS, but the two main ways of using Loom involve either the Desktop Client or the Google Chrome Extension.
-There are no real disadvantages when it comes to one version or the other; it primarily comes down to personal taste.
+You can download Loom on both Windows and Mac and devices running iOS, but the two main ways of using Loom involve either the Desktop Client or the Google Chrome Extension.
+There are no real disadvantages in one version or the other; it primarily comes down to personal taste.
 In either case, you can record videos with ease.

 To open the Loom Desktop Client, you will need to search for Loom in the Windows search bar or click the red pinwheel Loom logo.
-Once the client is open, you will be able to select the type of video recording that you want to create.
+Once the client is open, you will select the type of video recording that you want to create.

-The three available options for the basic version of Loom are Cam Only, Screen Only, and Screen + Cam.
+The three available options for the basic Loom version are Cam Only, Screen Only, and Screen + Cam.
 As the names of the options imply, Cam Only and Screen Only allow you to record either the content on your screen or yourself via a webcam.
-Screen + Cam will enable you to tape both yourself and the content so others can see your reactions to the material being recorded in real-time.
+Screen + Cam will enable you to tape both yourself and the content so others can see your reactions to the material being recorded in real time.

-If you just want to record your screen, you will have three settings to help you define the parameters of your video.
-The three options are Full Screen, Window, and Custom Size, and they allow you to neatly tailor your video.
+If you want to record your screen, you will have three settings to help you define your video’s parameters.
+The three options are Full Screen, Window, and Custom Size, and they allow you to tailor your video neatly.

 You can choose to make use of your device’s built-in webcam and microphone to record your Loom videos, or you can select external devices as needed or desired.
 Loom recommends that users should make use of high-quality microphones to improve the audio quality of their videos.

-In order to use the Loom Google Chrome Extension, you just have to download it from the Chrome Web Store and install it.
-Once you do so, you can activate the extension by clicking on the red pinwheel Loom logo in the upper right corner of the browser and load its user interface.
+To use the Loom Google Chrome Extension, you have to download it from the Chrome Web Store and install it.
+Once you do so, you can activate the extension by clicking on the red pinwheel Loom logo in the browser’s upper right corner and load its user interface.

 Much like the desktop client, you can select between Cam Only, Screen Only, and Screen + Cam.
-Sadly, users of the Google Chrome Extension are limited to either recording their whole screen or the contents of a single tab.
+Sadly, users of the Google Chrome Extension are limited to either recording their whole screen or a single tab’s contents.

-The Video Control menu is also organized differently than the desktop extension, appearing in the bottom left of the browser window.
-Users are also only limited to three buttons, which are Start/End Recording, Pause Recording and Delete Recording from right to left.
+The Video Control menu is also organized differently from the desktop extension, appearing in the browser window’s bottom left.
+Users are also only limited to three buttons: Start/End Recording, Pause Recording, and Delete Recording from right to left.

-Each mode allows you to use Loom’s camera bubble, which allows you to view and record yourself as well as a video.
-There is no upper limit on the length of the video, but you will receive prompts from Loom to ensure you didn’t accidentally keep recording.
+Each mode allows you to use Loom’s camera bubble, which allows you to view and record yourself and a video.
+There is no upper limit on the video’s length, but you will receive prompts from Loom to ensure you didn’t accidentally keep recording.

 The button underneath the Recording button is the Pause button, which pauses your video, though you can also use Alt + Shift + P or Option + Shift + P, depending on your computer.
 A garbage can icon represents the Delete button, which not only stops the recording but also deletes the video entirely after you confirm your decision via a dialog box.

-Finally, we come to the Drawing tool, which is represented by a pen icon and requires a Pro subscription.
-This icon allows the user to create drawings for your video that help focus attention on particular facts and figures.
+Finally, we come to the Drawing tool, represented by a pen icon, and requires a Pro subscription.
+This icon allows the user to create drawings for your video that help focus on particular facts and figures.
 By clicking the icon and selecting a preset color, you can draw your viewer’s attention to all the important details.